SparkPost/support-docs/momentum/3/3-api/arch-primary-apis.md

 ### <a name="arch.memory"></a> Memory API

 Momentum exposes its own memory management API, using either built-in or third party memory allocators.
 Without going into detail, the stock allocators provided on our supported platforms have a variety of problems—some with performance, some with fragmentation.
-In the past Momentum was specifically designed to use the Solaris `umem` allocator.
-This worked well but given that a number of other allocators are now available, Momentum includes a pluggable engine for using any allocator that follows the general malloc/free/realloc semantics that UNIX defines.
+Momentum includes a pluggable engine for using any allocator that follows the general malloc/free/realloc semantics that UNIX defines.

 **<a name="arch.memory.types"></a> 1.3.6.1.
 Memory Types**